CorporateClash/public/tos.md

 You also agree that:

-* you are not currently residing in a country or state santioned by the United States government
+* you are not currently residing in a country or state sanctioned by the United States government
 * you have not previously been banned, suspended, or removed from our services

 ### Your Responsibilities